-- (a) Hospital indemnity benefits or other group or group-type fixed indemnity coverage; - (b) Accident only coverage; - (c) Specified disease or specified accident coverage; - (d) Limited benefit health coverage. - (e) School accident-type coverages.
-These contracts cover students for accidents only, including athletic injuries, either on a twenty four (24) hour basis or on a "to and from school" basis; and - (f) Benefits provided in long-term care insurance policies for non-medical services, for example, personal care, adult day care, homemaker services, assistance with activities of daily living, respite care and custodial care or for contracts that pay a fixed daily benefit without regard to expenses incurred or the receipt of services; - (g) Medicare supplement policies; - (h) A State plan under Medicaid, and shall not include a plan (such as the Catastrophic Health Insurance Plan benefits provided pursuant to R.I.
-Gen. Laws §§ 42-62-5 through 42-62-8) when, by law, its benefits are in excess of those of any private insurance plan or other non-governmental plan. - (i) A governmental plan, which, by law, provides benefits that are in excess of those of any private insurance plan or other non-governmental plan. - L. "Policyholder" means the primary insured named in a nongroup insurance policy. - M. "Primary Plan" means a plan whose benefits for a person's health care coverage must be determined without taking the existence of any other plan into consideration.
-A plan is a Primary Plan if: - (1) The Plan either has no order of benefit determination rules, or it's rules differ from those permitted by this regulation; or - (2) All plans that cover the person use the order of benefit determination rules required by this regulation, and under those rules the plan determines its benefits first. - N. "Secondary Plan" means a plan which is not a Primary Plan.
+- a.
+Hospital indemnity benefits or other group or group-type fixed indemnity coverage - b.
+Accident only coverage - c.
+Specified disease or specified accident coverage - d.
+Limited benefit health coverage - e.
+School accident-type coverages.
+These contracts cover students for accidents only, including athletic injuries, either on a twenty four (24) hour basis or on a "to and from school" basis; and - f.
+Benefits provided in long-term care insurance policies for non-medical services, for example, personal care, adult day care, homemaker services, assistance with activities of daily living, respite care and custodial care or for contracts that pay a fixed daily benefit without regard to expenses incurred or the receipt of services - g.
+Medicare supplement policies - h.
+A State plan under Medicaid, and shall not include a plan (such as the Catastrophic Health Insurance Plan benefits provided pursuant to R.I.
+Gen. Laws §§ 42-62-5 through 42-62-8) when, by law, its

+- benefits are in excess of those of any private insurance plan or other non-governmental plan - A governmental plan, which, by law, provides benefits that are in excess of those of any private insurance plan or other nongovernmental plan - L. "Policyholder" means the primary insured named in a nongroup insurance policy - M. "Primary plan" means a plan whose benefits for a person's health care coverage must be determined without taking the existence of any other plan into consideration.
+A plan is a Primary Plan if - 1.
+The Plan either has no order of benefit determination rules, or it's rules differ from those permitted by this Part; or - 2.
+All plans that cover the person use the order of benefit determination rules required by this Part, and under those rules the plan determines its benefits first. - N. "Secondary plan" means a plan which is not a Primary Plan.

-Section 4 Applicability and Scope
+2.4 Applicability and Scope

-This regulation applies to all plans that are issued on or after the effective date of this regulation which is October 1, 1990.
+This Part applies to all plans that are issued on or after the effective date of this Part which is October 1, 1990.

-Section 5 Model COB Contract Provisions
+2.5 Model COB Contract Provisions